Refinancing: What is it and how does it work?

 What does it mean to refinance your home?

-You can think of refinancing the mortgage on your house as essentially trading in your current mortgage for a newer one - often with a new principal and a different interest rate.
-The newer mortgage would pay off the old one, so you’re left with just one loan and one monthly payment and new terms.
+You can think of refinancing the mortgage on your house as essentially trading in your current mortgage for a newer one – often with a new principal and a different interest rate.
+The newer mortgage pays off the old one, so you’re left with just one loan and one monthly payment and new terms.

 Reasons to consider mortgage refinancing